Small Group Tutoring

 Frequently Asked Questions

 Tutoring Services expects that students will attend tutor groups regularly.
 Regular attendance enables the group to become more cohesive and efficient, as the tutor will not have to spend valuable time repeating information.
 If you need to miss a tutor group meeting, it is alright as long as you notify your tutor beforehand.
-After four absences without any communication with the tutor or Tutoring Services, the student will be dropped from the group, no refund given.
+After four absences without any communication with the tutor or Tutoring Services, the student will be dropped from the group.
 This will give another student on the waiting list an opportunity to join the group.

 Students may not join a tutor group that meets during part of a class.
 Arriving late or leaving early is disruptive for the tutor and the other students.
 Also, just as explained above, this causes the tutor to waste time repeating information or the student to fall behind.